2025-06-22

 • go: features garbage collection and cross-platform compilation. lacks exceptions, instead handling errors through multiple return values, which can be cumbersome but enforces explicit error management.

-• rust: a low-level language without garbage collection, emphasizing memory safety through explicit ownership semantics. suited for embedded programming, it compiles directly to machine code without a runtime. it offers concise type names, hygienic macros, 128-bit types, and requires semicolons for every expression. rust is often seen as more in line with the complexity and goals of c++, but with cleaner syntax and stronger safety guarantees.
+• rust: a low-level language without garbage collection, emphasizing memory safety via explicit ownership semantics. suitable for embedded development, it compiles directly to machine code with no runtime. features include concise type names, hygienic macros, 128-bit types, and mandatory semicolons after expressions.